LoganJFisher/TeXSend/README.md

 ## This userscript adds a "TeX" button to the action bar at the top of an open email on Gmail.
 When clicked, this causes LaTeX code to toggle between compiled and plain text states.

-Almost everything that is on the [KaTeX Support Table](https://katex.org/docs/support_table) is supported by this userscript.
+Everything that is on the [KaTeX Support Table](https://katex.org/docs/support_table) is supported by this userscript.
 That includes all standard equation elements, matrices, arrays, and lots more.
-The only exceptions require `trust` to be enabled (planned) or `strict` to be disabled (planned).

 > [!IMPORTANT]
 > * This does not change the content of emails in any way.
 Email recipients will also need to run this userscript to compile on their end.<br>